 Priovant is obligated to pay Pfizer a tiered, sub-teens royalty, on aggregate net sales of its licensed products in Priovant's territory.
 Pfizer is obligated to pay Priovant a tiered high single-digit to sub-teens royalty, on aggregate net sales of its licensed products outside of Priovant's territory.
-Each of Priovant's and Pfizer's royalty obligations apply on a product-by-product and country-by-country basis and end upon the expiration of a customary royalty term, which is the latest of (a) a certain amount of years following the first commercial sale of the applicable products in the applicable country, (b) the date on which the regulatory exclusivity provided by the applicable government authority for the applicable product in such country would no longer be covered by a valid claim of a licensed product right.
+Each of Priovant's and Pfizer's royalty obligations apply on a product-by-product and country-by-country basis and end upon the expiration of a customary royalty term, which is the latest of (a) a certain amount of years following the first commercial sale of the applicable products in the applicable country, (b) the date on which the regulatory exclusivity provided by the applicable government authority for the applicable products in that country expires and (c) the date upon which the use, sale, offer for sale or importation of such product in such country would no longer be covered by a valid claim of a licensed product right.
 Either party may terminate for the other party's uncured breach and Priovant has the right to terminate for convenience.